niksy/knowledge/development/apache/base.md

 # Basic Apache configuration

-Assumes you’re running Apache 2.4 (or OS X 10.10+).
+Assumes you’re running Apache 2.4 (or macOS 10.10+).

-1. Create `Sites` folder if it doesn’t exist (on newer versions of OS X it doesn’t).
+1. Create `Sites` folder if it doesn’t exist (on newer versions of macOS it doesn’t).

 	```sh
 cd ~